-As the coronavirus pandemic sweeps across the world, our Healthy Mummy health experts are urging mums who are currently on a weight loss kick NOT to panic.
+As the coronavirus pandemic continues to cause disruptions to our lives, our Healthy Mummy health experts are urging mums who are currently on a weight loss kick NOT to panic.

 You don’t have to change your healthy eating or exercise regime if you are on the 28 Day Weight Loss Challenge during this period of time.
 There are actually a heap of things you can do to keep yourself on track if you are self-isolating.